jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * Include RPKI-related reverse search links in returned data for an entity, an IP network, or an autonomous system number.
 * No need for search by handle when lookup by handle is available.

+## Changes from 03 to 04

+* Minor editorial update.

 {backmatter}